browne878/Sudoku-CLI/README.md

 ![Result](./assets/readme/images/result.png)

 ### **Clearing the Terminal**
-After each guess process, I decided to clear the terminal.
+- After each guess process, I decided to clear the terminal.
 This prevents making the player scroll up and down the console.
 It makes it much more readable and easy to use.

 ## **Future Development**

-In the future I would like to connect the game to a database via an api.
+- In the future, I would like to connect the game to a database via an API.
 There, I could store the high scores of each game and board.
 I would also include a command to allow the player to view the high scores for each board before and after each game.

-I would also like to add more sudoku boards to the JSON to allow more of a variety of boards with each difficulty.
+- I would also like to add more sudoku boards to the JSON to allow more of a variety of boards with each difficulty.

 ## **Testing**